All children need limits to feel safe. Discipline is an important and effective tool.

 aggression.
 Here are some tips to help you discipline your child with love:

 Make corrections about learning rather than getting in trouble.
-Don't just tell your child not to run around with food in his mouth.
-Explain why this
+Don't just tell your child not to run around with food in their mouth.
+Explain why

-rule is important.
-Tell your child that it isn't safe because they could choke, and
+this rule is important.
+Tell your child that it isn't safe because they could choke,

-that your job is to help keep them from getting hurt.
+and that your job is to help keep them from getting hurt.
 Make explanations short.
-Kids

 Speak firmly, but kindly.
 Don’t yell, blame, or call your child names to make them understand that you're not

 happy with their behavior.
 Use a firm tone, but stay in control.
 Be calm when you